Kalshi suspends users for violating its prohibition on trading of non-public information

 Driving the news: Kalshi — which said it's pursuing about a dozen active cases — revealed two enforcement actions:

-- And "an insider who traded about $4,000 on YouTube streaming markets" received a two-year suspension and a financial penalty of five times the amount they traded.
+- Kaptur received a two-year suspension and a financial penalty of $20,398.

 Context: While "insider trading" is more commonly associated with securities markets, Kalshi uses the term to describe trading based on nonpublic information in violation of its exchange rules.

-Zoom in: Kalshi did not identify either person by name — but California Republican Kyle Langford bragged in May that he bet on himself to be the next governor of California.
+Zoom in: Langford, a California Republican, bragged in May that he bet on himself to be the next governor of the state.
 He has since quit the race and launched a congressional campaign.

-- Kalshi's DeNault said the company "immediately froze the person's account and opened an investigation" after the initial disclosure.
+- Kalshi's DeNault, speaking of the Langford situation, said the company "immediately froze the person's account and opened an investigation" after the initial disclosure.
 "The candidate was initially cooperative and acknowledged that this violated the exchange rules."

-In the YouTube streaming case, the person accused of insider trading had a "near-perfect trading success on markets with low odds, which were statistically anomalous," according to DeNault.
+Between the lines: In the YouTube streaming case, the trader had "near-perfect" success on markets with low odds, which were statistically anomalous," DeNault said.

 - Kalshi also received tips from users about unusual trading activity.